Steering Rack

 Used the instructions here for flushing the system, got a vacuum extractor from Amazon, attached it to the return line and and emptied the fluid out the system for under £30 Shoze Manual Vacuum Oil Pump 7L Fluid Extractor Suction Pump Oil Petrol

 The steering column needle bearing was a bit noisy, this is because the clutch master cylinder fluid had leaked straight into it when the seal went.
 I cleaned it out as best I could and strayed some lithium grease into it to help with "da lubrication" A replacement unit it £400 and you have to strip the bottom part of the dash out so a replacement was off the cards.
-Luckily the seal popped while the car was in storage for two weeks and I managed to clean out the brake fluid when I tried to move it, so clean it off with with some brake cleaner so I think its just running dry and not that worn 😁
+Luckily the seal popped while the car was in storage for two weeks and I managed to clean out the brake fluid when I tried to move it, so cleaned it off with with some brake cleaner so I think its just running dry and not that worn 😁